kodecocodes/i9t/app-thinning/app-thinning.markdown

 What's going on in there?

 1. Here you're grabbing the `bundleTitle` associated with your `mapOverlayData`, which was already set with an appropriate title in the included **HistoricMapOverlayData.swift**.
 You're using the `guard` statement, a new feature in Swift 2.0, that lets you maintain the "Golden Path" of code by returning immediately if the unwrap fails.
 2. You're instantiating an `NSBundleResourceRequest` with the `bundleTitle` tag associated with your bundle.
-PS: You'll add tags to all the content bundles shortly.
+You'll add tags to all the content bundles shortly.
-3. `beginAccessingResourcesWithCompletionHandler` calls the completion block when your app finishes downloading on-demand content or upon error.
+3. `beginAccessingResourcesWithCompletionHandler(_:)` calls the completion block when your app finishes downloading on-demand content or upon error.
 4. The completion handler is not called on the main thread, so you'll need to supply a block running on the main queue to handle any updates to the UI.
 5. `NSBundleResourceRequest` has a read-only variable named **bundle**.
 Replacing `NSBundle.mainBundle()` with this variable makes the code more extensible if you decided to move the file structure of your resources around.